-Deferred health insurance refers to savings money for payment of health insurance premiums at old age.
+Deferred health insurance refers to saving money for payment of health insurance premiums at old age.
 Today, you are productive and enjoying a vigorous life, things won't remain the same in your twilight years.
 After you retire, your pension will be just enough to cover your day-to-day costs.
 So, how are you going to pay for your medical bills?
 Already increasing costs of health care in India is taking a financial toll on individuals and their families.
 Market study indicates that medical inflation outpaces the overall inflation by miles.
 Consider this, during the last five years the overall inflation has been growing at the rate of 6.5%.
-Medical inflation on the other hand shows an annual growth rate of 15%.
+Medical inflation, on the other hand, shows an annual growth rate of 15%.

 Health insurance that covers your life beyond 60 comes with costly premiums.
 So, it doesn't make sense to buy them.

-As you grow older, going for a new health insurance becomes pointless because of numerous exclusions.
+As you grow older, going for new health insurance becomes pointless because of numerous exclusions.
 Most diseases are not covered under such schemes.

 What are the self-employed people going to do?
 They don't have the coverage of employer-sponsored schemes.
 Saving for high premiums for meeting health care costs in the old age seems the only way.